 Floating floors are not attached to the subfloor with glue or nails.
-Although this may seem to offer less stability, it actually doesn't — given the floor is properly installed.
+Although this may seem to offer less stability, it actually doesn't — given the flooring is properly installed.

 Laminate planks that are designed to float have a locking system similar to the tongues and grooves on hardwood boards.
 Once you snap the planks together, they stay that way.
 But that's provided you follow basic laminate installation guidelines.